Djoe-Denne/Palantir/docs/technical/command_system.md

    - Defines the `execute()` method that all commands must implement
    - `useDebounce()` method to determine if the command should use debounce
    - Supports move semantics but prohibits copying

 2. `CommandFactory`
-   - Static factory class for managing and creating commands
+   - Singleton factory class for managing and creating commands
+   - Uses PIMPL pattern for implementation details
-   - Maintains a registry of command creators
+   - Maintains a registry of command creators through its implementation
-   - Provides methods for registering and retrieving commands
+   - Provides instance methods for registering and retrieving commands
+   - Thread-safe singleton access

 3. `AutoCommandRegister` Utility
    - Macro-based automatic command registration